cns-iu/xmacroscope/documentation/sensorDetails.md

     * Re-navigate to the port menu, and select the port which newly appears.
 On MacOS, the port should be of the format `/dev/cu.usbserial-xxxxxxxx`, Linux should appear as `/dev/ttyACMX` while on Windows, it will appear as `COMXX` where the X’s are port numbers.

-9. After the board and port have been set, click the upload button in the sketch window or select "Upload" from the sketch menu.
+10. After the board and port have been set, click the upload button in the sketch window or select `Upload` from the sketch menu.